giuliamasoero/giuliamasoero.github.io/content/other/index.md

 ### Work as an Editor

-- Associate editor: <a href="https://www.avocetta.org/">Avocetta</a> (international ornithological journal) since 2019.
+- Associate editor: <a href="https://www.avocetta.org/" target="_blank" rel="noopener noreferrer">Avocetta</a> (international ornithological journal) since 2019.
-    - Info on how to submit your manuscript can be found <a href="https://www.avocetta.org/author-guidelines/">here</a>.
+    - Info on how to submit your manuscript can be found <a href="https://www.avocetta.org/author-guidelines/" target="_blank" rel="noopener noreferrer">here</a>.

 <a href="https://www.avocetta.org/">
 {{< figure library="true" src="logo_avocetta.png" width="200px" >}}